 A statistician would have been able to take one quick look at this study and see its flaws.
-I suspected some serious problems but had to take some time with the study to see what they were.
+I suspected some serious problems but needed time to see what they were.
 This leads to the ethical question: is one obligated to read a study from start to finish before critiquing it?
-I would say no, as long as you are forthright about what you have and haven’t read, and as long as you focus on essentials, not trivial matters.
+No, as long as you are forthright about what you have and haven’t read, and as long as you focus on essentials, not trivial matters.
 Just as a poet or literary scholar can easily spot a bad poem (of a certain kind), someone with statistical knowledge and insight can tell immediately whether a study is flawed in particular ways.
 A promising study can take longer to assess.

 On the other hand, it’s important to recognize what the researchers are trying to do.
 If their point is not to offer answers but rather to explore patterns, then one can read the study with appropriate caution and accept its limitations.
 Here it’s a mixture; the authors acknowledge the study’s “observational” and tentative nature but at the same time claim strong findings and back them up with questionable interpretations.
 It is up to the reader, then, to cast the study in appropriate doubt.
 I hope I have accomplished this here.